adamkasztenny/nfl-rushing-solution/frontend/nfl-rushing/README.md

-# Frontend - Angular 8
+# Rushing - Frontend

+The frontend is written in TypeScript and is an Angular 8 app.

 ## Running with Docker (with NGINX)
 Run `make start` from the root (with docker-compose), then navigate to [localhost:8080](http://localhost:8080).